geudde/attic-chest/pages/06.season-5/05.meeting-62/12.lamentation/docs.md

 Alas! for me that hour returns no more!
 On me no nymph shall cast a fav’ring glance,
-When the light Graces tempt th’elastic floor
+When the light Graces tempt th’ elastic floor
 And Phoebus quits his lyre to — call a dance!

 Dire was the luckless night when o’er my head